-The Standard is reviewed every three years to ensure it meets industry expectations and changes with new practices and research.
-It applies to a range of organic businesses – food and drink, cosmetic, fibre, farmers, processors, retailers and manufacturers of certified organic ingredients.
+It is reviewed every three years to ensure it meets industry expectations and changes with new practices and research.
+The Standard applies to a range of organic businesses – food and drink, cosmetics, fibre, farmers, processors, retailers and manufacturers of certified organic ingredients.

 As one of the strictest standards in Australia, the Australian Certified Organic Standard brings together the requirements of national and international relevant standards so consumers have a simple choice when buying organic produce.

-The high quality of the Australian Certified Organic Standard has earned equivalence with a number of international organic standards, including the European Union, for livestock and wine export, whereas Australia’s national organic standard hasn’t been able to achieve this.
+The high quality of the Australian Certified Organic Standard has earned direct equivalence with the European Union for livestock and wine export.

 The Standard is upheld by regular and random annual audits of certified organic companies and products holding organic certification.